-We have previously argued that hierarchical variability models support modular design [12] and divide-and-conquer reasoning for product lines, such as the formal verification of critical requirements of all products of a family [20].
+Hierarchical variability models support modular design (as we show in [11]) and divide-and-conquer reasoning for product lines, such as the formal verification of critical requirements of all products of a family (as we illustrate in [19] in the context of temporal safety properties).
 In general, given a concrete program analysis, factoring out common implementations naturally reduces redundancy in the analysis.
 At variants with more than one variation point, the analysis problem is decomposed into simpler subproblems (since they expose orthogonality), while at variation points with more than one variant, the same problem is solved independently as a case analysis (since they don't share implementations).
-Thus, a hierarchical variability model can be seen as a (divide-and-conquer style) scheme for decomposing and splitting an analysis over a family.
+Thus, an SHVM can be seen as a (divide-and-conquer style) scheme for decomposing and splitting an analysis over a family.